la2050/archive/_projects/2016/la-river-stories-public-engagement-through-creative-storytelling.md

   sign of hope for transformation will spread and create a new movement, a new relationship.
 Our shared story will recognize the River as central to our health, well-being, and sense of place.
-project_image_2: 2365322355741-team90.jpg
-empty_column_1: ''
 organization_name: River LA (formerly LA River Revitalization Corporation)
 organization_website: www.riverla.org
-organization_name_2: River LA (formerly LA River Revitalization Corporation)
-organization_activity: >-
-  River LA is a nonprofit organization with a mission to ensure the 51-mile LA River integrates design and infrastructure to bring people, water, and public space together.
-ein: ''

 ---